iscc/iscc-sct/README.md

 ### Shift Resistant Semantic Chunking

-The current chunking strategy uses tries to maximize chunk sizes (up to 127 tokens) wheil still splitting at lexically sensible boundaries with an overlap of up to 48 tokens.
+The current chunking strategy uses tries to maximize chunk sizes (up to 127 tokens) while still splitting at lexically sensible boundaries with an overlap of up to 48 tokens.
 See [text-splitter](https://github.com/benbrandt/text-splitter).